AwsGeek/lightsail-containers-flask/README.md

    Congratulations.
 You have successfully deployed a containerized Flask application using Amazon Lightsail containers.

 ## Cleanup

+Complete the following steps to the Lightsail container service that you created as part of this tutorial.

 To cleanup and delete Lightsail resources, use the [delete-container-service](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/lightsail/delete-container-service.html) command.
 ```